AngeloKiriakoulis/IOT-Project-final-version/README.md

-# Final Architecture Analysis for the Group 3 Project:
+# Final Architecture Analysis for the Project:
 ## **"BLE-based Indoor Asset and People Tracking"**

 ### **Architecture Overview:**